armadito/armadito-av/libuhuru/README.md

 Once git repo cloned, you need to initialize the build using automake, autoconf and tools.
 A shell script `autogen.sh` is provided to ease this step:

     $ ./autogen.sh
     + aclocal --force
     + libtoolize --force --automake --copy
     + autoheader --force
     + automake --foreign --add-missing --force-missing --copy
     + autoconf --force

 This will generate the `Makefile.in` files and the `configure` script.

 `configure` script takes the following useful options:

     --prefix=PREFIX         install architecture-independent files in PREFIX
                             [/usr/local]
     --enable-debug          enable debugging [default is yes]

-The `PREFIX` direcotry will be used by `make install`.
-Its use is mandatory, unless building a package and installing in system directories.
+The `PREFIX` directory will be used by `make install`.
+Its use is mandatory, unless building a package and installing in system directories, since compiling the scannning modules and the graphical user interface will need a libuhuru properly installed.

-Building in a separate directory is highly recommended.
+Building in a separate directory is highly recommended, unless you really want to clobber the source tree with objects, libraries, binaries and other stuff.

     $ mkdir /home/joebar/BUILD/libuhuru

 Typical invocation of the configure script is:

     $ /home/joebar/uhuru-av/libuhuru/configure --prefix=/home/joebar/install --enable-debug

 Compiling